 Valium is a potent benzodiazepine, usually prescribed as the generic “Diazepam,” and is prescribed to treat anxiety and panic attacks.
 Users can easily become addicted, though, as they quickly develop a tolerance and need to keep upping their dose to achieve the same relief.
 Even though many Valium users had a legitimate need to take benzos at first, it’s common for patients to notice that their prescribed dosage no longer has the same effect it once did.
 Users may notice that the feelings of intense relaxation and euphoria they used to experience can only be achieved with more pills.
 Eventually, anxiety becomes even more acute, as users experienced cravings and become fixated on where they will get their next pills.

 The good news is that there is hope.
 Turn to The Carter Treatment Center to break free from the chains of addiction.
 We are committed to helping patients get clean from Valium addiction.
-If you or a loved one is addicted to Valium, Xanax, or other drugs, please contact us today to learn more about how we can help.

 Am I Addicted to Valium?